-Gator-Strong Services of Myrtle Beach designs, installs, and services all manner and type of gates, fences, and hurricane shutters for their clientele along the Grand Strand and stretching into the Georgetown, Horry, Wilmington, Brunswick, and New Hanover County areas.
+Gator-Strong Services of Myrtle Beach designs, installs, and services gates, fences, and hurricane shutters for their clientele along the Grand Strand and stretching into the Georgetown, Horry, Wilmington, Brunswick, and New Hanover County areas.

 The company is jointly owned and locally operated by Danny Vulin and Jim Leone.
 Danny met Jim when the former was the owner of Metro Fence, and Jim, the owner of Fence Source.
 Jim was a firefighter in New Jersey for eighteen years before getting into the fencing industry.

 “Jim was one of my distributors,” Danny says.
 “I sourced a lot of materials from him, and we were in contact often.
 Over the years, we developed a strong working relationship and a good rapport, and eventually decided to become partners.
 We merged our companies and opened Gator Fence together in 2017.”

 Danny grew up working in the fence business; and before Gator Fence, operated his company in the Grand Strand area for ten years.

 “When I first started, I was working out of a storage unit with one truck,” he says.
 “Today we have twenty employees and six vehicles.

 “We are an incredible team, and definitely like a family.
 The manager of the fencing division is Megan Dresner.
 She used to run a company called Independent Fence, and I used to purchase a lot of material from her.